joshtynjala/actionscript-3.0-developers-guide/security/permission-controls.md

 as they apply to SWF files published for Flash Player 10.
 (Policy file implementation is slightly different in earlier versions of Flash Player, as successive releases have strengthened Flash Player security.)
-For more detailed information on policy files, see the Flash Player Developer Center topic “Policy File Changes in Flash Player 9” at [www.adobe.com/go/devnet_security_en](http://www.adobe.com/go/devnet_security_en).
+For more detailed information on policy files, see the Flash Player Developer Center topic "Policy File Changes in Flash Player 9" at [www.adobe.com/go/devnet_security_en](http://www.adobe.com/go/devnet_security_en).

 Code executing in the AIR application sandbox does not require a policy file to